-Soldiers of 1776 Buried In Williamson County
+Soldiers of 1776 Buried in County

 More than a score of men who served in the Continental Army in the American Revolution lie buried in Williamson County, where they came to live after the war, forming a link between their adopted state and county and the nationwide Bicentennial celebration in 1976.